bhall2001/serverless-nextjs-github-ci-cd/README.md

 ```

 Commit these changes to master.
 What for the staging ci/cd to complete.
 Then create release v1.0.1 to confirm the final workflow deploys successfully.
 To create a new release click the Release title in the sidebar then the "Draft New Release" button.

+## Removing Serverless-nextjs

+Serverless remove does not work correctly with the serverless-nextjs component.
+This is not related to Github actions ci/cd but is an issue with the component itself.

+If you need to remove a nextjs application deployed with serverless-nextjs component, follow these steps:

+1. `serverless remove` from command line.
+You will get an error.

+1. log in to aws console

+1. navigate to CloudFront and disable the Distribution for the deployed serverless-nextjs component

+1. wait about 5 minutes

+1. delete the Cloudfront distribution for the deployed serverless-nextjs component

+1. wait about 15 minutes.
+During this time your Cloudfront distribution is deleted from edge locations

+1. Once all the Cloudfront distributions have been deleted, delete the 2 lambda functions created by the serverless-nextjs component.
+NOTE: If you get an error that the lambda function can not be deleted, you need to wait longer.
+The time does vary to delete all the CloudFront distributions.
+I find 15 minutes is an average time.

+You have now removed the serverless-nextjs deployment from aws.

 ## Inspired by